sqlectron/sqlectron-gui/README.md

 #### How to pronounce

-It is pronounced "sequelectron" - https://translate.google.com/?source=osdd#en/en/sequelectron
+It is pronounced "sequel-eck-tron" - https://translate.google.com/?source=osdd#en/en/sequel-eck-tron